Independence, Occupation, and Restoration

 The First World War destroyed the three empires that had dominated Eastern Europe: the Russian, German, and Austro-Hungarian.
 In that chaos, small nations around the Baltic Sea had a window of opportunity that might never come again.
 Lithuania did not waste it.

 On 16 February 1918, in Vilnius, the Council of Lithuania led by Jonas Basanavičius signed the Act of Independence.
-It declared that Lithuania was restoring an independent state, severed from all previous ties to other powers.
+All 20 members of the Council signed it.
+The Act declared that Lithuania was restoring an independent state, severed from all previous ties to other powers.
 It was a brave statement, since Germany still effectively controlled Lithuanian territory at the time.
 But it was done, and it became a historical fact that would matter enormously in the years to come.

 The 16th of February is the most important national holiday in Lithuania today.
 The country was not truly free on that day, but it was the day Lithuania decided what it was and what it intended to become.